at Pacific Northwest National Laboratory in Springfield, Illinois, United States

-Step 2: Upload a Cover Letter separately in “Additional Documents” section of the application titled “ESS – Summer 2024 EEDIP Cover Letter”.
+Step 2: Upload a Cover Letter separately in “Additional Documents” section of the application titled “CONNECT- Cover Letter”.

 If any of the components (resume and cover letter) are not uploaded per the instructions above, applications will be rejected and will no longer be considered.
 Electronic applications will be accepted until 5:00 p.m.
 (PST) on the posting close date.

-+ Candidates must be currently enrolled/matriculated in a PhD program at an accredited college.
++ Candidates must be matriculated/enrolled in a Master’s program at an accredited college or university.

 + Minimum GPA of 3.0 is required.

 + Candidates should be matriculated/enrolled in a master’s program at the University of Texas at San Antonio (UTSA), as a participant in the CONNECT consortium.

 + Excellent verbal and written communication skills, including cross-cultural communication.